riegojerey/exoidduinoblocks/readme.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+## 🌟 Open Source

+ExoBlocks is proudly open source!
+This means:

+- 🔓 **Free to Use**: Anyone can use, modify, and distribute the software
+- 👥 **Community Driven**: Built and improved by developers worldwide
+- 🔍 **Transparent**: All code is open for review and improvement
+- 🛠️ **Extensible**: Easy to extend and customize for your needs

+We believe in the power of open source to create better software through collaboration.
+Whether you're a developer, educator, or Arduino enthusiast, you're welcome to contribute to making ExoBlocks even better!

 ## 📄 License